 - You’ll be assigned a highly skilled mentor.

 - By meeting all the State program standards, you’ll receive a State Skill Certificate.

 - Students can enter the program at any time.

-- A student must complete the program by August 31 following graduation from high school.
+- A student must complete the program prior to graduation from high school.

 - Students must complete 450 hours of work-based training and one year of related classroom instruction.

 There are currently positions in Manufacturing, Engineer & Technology, Business Management & Finance, Construction & Development and Arts, Media & Communication.
 We are working on expanding to other fields throughout the year.
 We anticipate more openings as employers are approved by the Maryland Apprenticeship Training Council.
 For a comprehensive list of employers with current openings, please visit our Youth Apprenticeship Smore.